Rank each group of compounds from most reactive to least reactive... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Rank each group of compounds from most reactive to least reactive toward electrophilic aromatic substitution: e. p-methylnitrobenzene, 2-chloro-1-methyl-4-nitrobenzene, 1-methyl-2,4-dinitrobenzene, p-chloromethylbenzene
+Rank each group of compounds from most reactive to least reactive toward electrophilic aromatic substitution: f. bromobenzene, chlorobenzene, fluorobenzene, iodobenzene

 Verified Solution